-Nola, Inc. declares a 10% common stock dividend when it has 60,000 shares of $10 par value common stock outstanding.
+Nola, Inc. declared a 10% common stock dividend when it had 60,000 shares of $10 par value common stock outstanding.

 If the market value of $24 per share is used, what are the amounts debited to Stock Dividends and credited to Paid-in Capital in Excess of Par?

 Journalize the stock dividend transactions assuming the stock dividend was declared on March 1.
-The new stocks will be issued on March 31 to shareholders on record on March 15.
+The new stocks will be issued on March 31 to shareholders of record on March 15.

 Paid-in Capital in